Answers to Some Common Questions:

 What happens if I don't pick up my share?

-If you'll be away and can't pick up your share, you may have someone else pick it
+If you'll be away and can't pick up your share, you may have someone else pick it up for you.
+If a share isn't picked up during the distribution time, it will be donated to a local food pantry.

 What makes Garden of Eve organic produce special?

+At Garden of Eve Farm, they operate as sustainably as possible, and grow an incredible diversity of plants.
+They have 70 varieties of vegetables, 20 varieties of herbs, and 30 varieties of flowers.
+They use NO poisonous pesticides or herbicides.
+Instead they rely on plants’ natural defense systems and ecological solutions to solve pest problems.
 They are different from many typical farms, which are based on the practice of monocropping - growing many acres of just one crop.
 Single-crop farms often rely on large amounts of chemical pesticides and herbicides, which have been shown to increase the risk of cancer and to cause other chronic health problems.
 You’ll also notice the difference when you taste organic!
 Garden of Eve produce has deliciously intense, sweeter flavors than conventionally grown produce.

 How do I know that the produce is organic?